toszcze/acf-date-time-picker/readme.txt

 = 1.1.2 (2016-04-27) =
 * [Fixed] Transparent background of datepicker.
+* [Fixed] Do not set the current time as a default value.
 * Temporary removed the slider timepicker for ACF 4.

 = 1.1.1 (2016-04-10) =